 (a) ERS is a cost-sharing multiple-employer defined benefit pension plan established by the Georgia General Assembly during the 1949 Legislative Session for the purpose of providing retirement allowances for employees of the State of Georgia and its political subdivisions.
 ERS is directed by a Board of Trustees (ERS Board) and has the powers and privileges of a corporation.
-There were 419 employers and 1 nonemployer contributing entity participating in the plan during 2018.
+There were 420 employers and 1 nonemployer contributing entity participating in the plan during 2019.
+Total participation in ERS at June 30, 2019 was 172,056 as detailed in the following table: